 The Roofing System Selected:

-Springer-Peterson installed Polyfresko G APP cap sheet to an existing substrate.
-The system was installed after installing perimeter fastening enhancements to meet uplift requirements.
-Polyglass’ Polyflash 2C liquid flashing system was used for the details.
+Springer-Peterson installed the Polyfresko G cap sheet to an existing substrate.
+The system was installed after perimeter fastening enhancements were in place to meet uplift requirements.
+Polyglass’ PolyFlash 2C liquid flashing system was used for the details.
 PolyFlash 2C is a fluid-applied urethane material using a fleece reinforcement which forms watertight flashings at joints, parapets, walls, and other penetrations.